Bitl/Black-Shades-Enhanced/README.md

 >Issues page: https://github.com/Bitl/Black-Shades-Enhanced/issues

-Feel feee to contribute if you're interested in making new features for the mod!
+Feel free to contribute if you're interested in making new features for the mod!